RPGReki/reki.wtf/site/privacy.md

 ## Commenting and Contact Form

-By commenting, you content to your name and your comment being processed by Cloudflare and Netlify, being stored and being displayed on the site.
+By commenting, you content to your name and your comment being processed by Netlify, being stored and being displayed on the site.
-By using the Contact Form, you consent to your name and message being processed by Cloudflare and Netlify, being stored and being forwarded to us.
+By using the Contact Form, you consent to your name and message being processed by Netlify, being stored and being forwarded to us.
 Your email address is used to calculate your Gravatar URL.
 To combat spam, faulty submission can be silently removed or rejected by the system or a moderator.